jp8bit/Goodkidband-project/README.md

 # Goodkidband-project
- A site detailing the history of Good , entirely in HTML and CSS.
+ A site detailing the history of Good Kid, entirely in HTML and CSS.

- Acess here:
+ Access here: <a href="https://jp8bit.github.io/Goodkidband-project/home.html"></a>

  All images are placeholders for demonstration only.
 Copyrights belong to their owners.
 Will replace if requested.